ConsciousMachines/Cypher-Generator/README.md

 The algorithm works as follows: Your key generates a series of parameters, including the number of encryption steps, the security within each step, and more.
-First it converts your message into binary, then it cuts that binary up and reads it as words of different bit length before re-encrpting it in the upcoming steps.
+First it converts your message into binary, then it cuts that binary up and reads it as words of different bit length before re-encrypting it in the upcoming steps.

 The parameteres are: exponent, refering to the binary exponent which will read